olehyev138/diverst-devv/style_guide.md

 # Comments

 - Good comments focus on the reader of the code, by helping them understand the code.
 The reader may not have the same understanding, experience and knowledge as you.
-As a writer, take this into accou
+As a writer, take this into account
 - Focus on why your code is the way it is if this is not obvious, not how your code works
-- Focus on why your code is the way it is if this is not obvious, not how your code works.
 - Avoid superfluous comments.
 If they are about how your code works, should you clarify your code instead?
 - A big problem with comments is that they can get out of sync with the code easily.
 When refactoring code, refactor the surrounding comments as well.
 - Generally use proper capitalization & punctuation